dennismbugua/Deploying-Django-into-Production-with-Docker/README.md

 - **Containerization with Docker:** Utilize Docker to containerize your application, ensuring consistency and portability across different environments.

-- **Orchestration with Kubernetes:** Embrace Kubernetes for efficient orchestration and management of containerized applications, enabling scalability and resilience.

-- **GitHub Actions:** Leverage GitHub Actions for automated workflows, enhancing collaboration and streamlining development processes.

 ## Getting Started

 To get started with codePulse, follow these simple steps: